• RollUpEurope

 A Nigerian immigrant’s journey to the American dream

-In 1998, Shegun left Nigeria for the US as a 18-year-old student amidst political turmoil and violence.
-Non 2011, he launched Zertis, a software consulting company that also served as an incubator for generating and validating innovative product ideas.
-In 2013, he launched TheraNest.
+Therapy Brands’ predecessor called TheraNest was founded in Birmingham, Alabama, in 2013 by Shegun Otulana.
+Shegun had come to the US from Nigeria in 1998, as an 18-year-old student.
+In 2011, he launched Zertis, a software consulting company that also served as an incubator for generating and validating innovative product ideas.

 Market size